-The Census Bureau will conduct a nationwide field check called the Address Canvassing Operation to verify the census address list, including the qualifying updates supplied by 2010 Census LUCA participants.
-The operation will begin in March of 2009.
-During this operation, Census Bureau field staff will add, delete, and correct entries on the Census Address List and make needed corrections to census maps.
+The Census Bureau conducted a nationwide field check called the Address Canvassing Operation to verify the census address list, including the qualifying updates supplied by 2010 Census LUCA participants.
+The operation began in March of 2009.
+During this operation, Census Bureau field staff added, deleted, and corrected entries on the Census Address List and made needed corrections to census maps.
 The Census Bureau's feedback to LUCA Program participants, conveying the Census Bureau's determinations on their submissions of additions and updates to census address information, will be based on the results of Address Canvassing.